usma-eecs/cs483/Lesson 10/README.md

 ## Lesson Overview

-In this lesson, students will learn the basics of malware analysis and conduct malware triage.
+In this lesson, students will use IDA and Ghidra to conduct static malware analysis.

 ## Learning Objectives

-- Perform rapid malware triage
-- Utilize simple static and dynamic techniques to analyze PE32 files
-- Develop simple tools using `pefile` to automate feature extraction
+- Conduct reverse engineering
+- Understand the benefits and limitations of static analysis

 ## Prerequisites

-- None
+- Chapters 4-6 from *Practical Malware Analysis*

 ## Lesson Topics

+1. Why static analysis

-1. Basics of Malware Analysis
+3. Basics of dissassembly and decompilation
-   - Define goals of malware analysis
-   - Tracking Malware campaigns and evolution
-   - Types of malware analysis
-     - Static
-     - Dynamic
-   - Levels of malware analysis
-     - Triage Analysis
-     - In-Depth Analysis

-2. Sample Malware Analysis Process
-   - This varies wrt desired analysis objectives

-3. Malware OSINT
-   - Using public reporting to link IOCs

-4. Malware Behavior Catalog

-5. CAPA
+5. Program control flow

+7. Conditional constructs

+9. Loop structures

+7. Data structures

 ## Lesson Content

-You can find the lesson content in the [slides](https://github.com/usma-eecs/cs483/blob/main/Lesson%2008/Lesson%208%20-%20Windows%20Internals%20III.pptx) for this lesson.
+You can find the lesson content in the [slides](https://github.com/usma-eecs/cs483/blob/main/Lesson%2010/Lesson%2010%20-%20Static%20Malware%20Analysis.pdf) for this lesson.

 ## For Next Lesson

-For the next lesson, read Chapters 4-6 from *Practical Malware Analysis*
+For the next lesson, read Chapter 7 from *Practical Malware Analysis*

 ## Additional Resources